Rich143/Flask-Portfolio/eb_flask_app/static/assets/posts/2015-12-29-How this site was made.md

 This website was made using a [template][1] written in Flask over the holidays.
 <hr>

 I first learned about Flask on Quora.
-I viewed it as a framework that is gaining popularity in the large shadow of Django.
-What drew me to Flask was its simplicity, but I stayed for its profoundness.
+Flask is a framework that is gaining popularity in the large shadow of Django, and it's most apparent advantage is simplicity.
 A developer could get a site up and running in a matter of seconds:

     from flask import Flask